© Worth Park Friends 2023

 WORTH PARK FRIENDS

-The Friends and Crawley Borough Council have been working together since 2007 to secure Heritage Lottery Funding for Worth Park.
-Now, that the Park has been successfully restored to its former glory, we would normally meet on the second Tuesday of the month in the Montefiore Room at Ridley’s Court and enjoy talks given by speakers about various subjects.
-However, for the time being, refer to our News and Members pages.
+Worth Park Friends and Crawley Borough Council have been working together since 2009 to secure Heritage Lottery Funding for Worth Park.
+Now, that the Park has been successfully restored to its former glory, we meet on the second Tuesday of the month in the Montefiore Room at Ridley’s Court and enjoy talks given by speakers about various subjects.
 Via this website, we like to inform you about the park’s history as well as the architectural features.
 You will also find extensive information about the park’s flora and fauna which can be enjoyed at any time in Worth Park.
 Main features of the park are Ridley’s Court , containing a fully refurbished meeting room and interpretation centre, the formal gardens with the Camellia Walk , which is unique in its design, the large Pulham Fountain , an Italianate Terrace (also by James Pulham and Son), Croquet lawns and the lake with four small islands .

 WELCOME